 - We note that the salary range of investment bankers in Australia is AU $51,521 to AU $207,128.
 This range proves one thing that you will not start at a higher level (in salaries) when you just start out your career in investment banking in Australia.
 But if you stick for 15-20 years, your salary would get quadrupled.

-- Experience highly affects the salaries in investment banking market.
+- Experience highly affects the salaries in the investment banking market.
 If you have more experience, chances are you will be getting much more salary than the investment bankers who are now in the middle of their career.
-And at entry level, you need to start with the salary based on industry norms.
+And at entry-level, you need to start with the salary based on industry norms.